Skip to main content

 Resources to Help You Decide Your Major

-Below are some resources we use to help you discover which major is best for you:
+Below are some resources we use to help you discover majors that would be a good fit for you:

 Career Assessments

-Focus2, the Strong Interest Inventory, and the Myers-Briggs Type Indicator – no test or inventory can tell you what you should do.
-But, the Focus2 online assessment tool is a good place to start.
+Focus 2, the Strong Interest Inventory, and the Myers-Briggs Type Indicator – no test can tell you what you should do, but these assessments are tools to help you identify options that match who you are.
+Focus 2 is a good place to start.
+After taking an assessment, meet with a career advisor to help you interpret the information.

 See What We Offer